browserslist/browserslist/README.md

 # Browserslist [![Build Status](https://travis-ci.org/ai/browserslist.svg)](https://travis-ci.org/ai/browserslist)

-Get a browsers list by by criterias.
+Get a browsers versions by by criterias.
 Useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
-This library will use Can I Use data to return you a appropriate list.
+This library will use Can I Use data to return you a appropriate list of all versions.

 For example, last version of each major browser and version, which is used more that 5% in global usage statistics: